mayDave/mayDave.github.io/_tabs/about.md

 order: 4
 ---

-Hi!
-I'm Davide, newly graduated in Computer Science and eager to learn.
-I'm currently looking for a job in the game industry as a gameplay or tool developer, but I'm always open for new and interesting opportunities.
-I love learning new things, growing and pouring my passion into making games.
-My degree has allowed me to specialize in software engineering; now I am delving into some other topics that interest me, such as engine programming, mathematics and a variety of algorithms.
-I enjoy working in group projects with people that share similar passions and interests as me.
-Feel free to get in touch with me for more informations.
+I'm Davide, a final-year Computer Science Master's student specializing in software engineering, and I'm looking for my next opportunity as a Gameplay or Tools Programmer.
+What drives me to make games is the chance to synthesize my passions (cinema and music) into a single, interactive medium.
+And I also don't hate coding, wich I found out it's pretty rare.

+My Master's degree has allowed me to dive deep into areas that directly fuel my game development interests.
+I've strategically chosen specialized courses like AI for Videogames, Real-Time Graphics Programming, Online Game Design and Networking, etc. This academic foundation, combined with my constant curiosity about this topics, ensures I approach game development challenges with both theoretical knowledge and practical thinking/skills.

 - [ ] Email: adavide8@gmail.com
 - [ ] Discord: mayDave